-So, in summary there are still quite a few Dambuster ‘things’ still to see and I haven’t included details of Guy Gibson’s office at RAF Scampton or the commemorative plaques in the UK, Holland and Germany.
+So, in summary there are still quite a few Dambuster ‘things’ still to see and I haven’t included details of Guy Gibson’s office at RAF Scampton, any remaining or preserved Upkeep mines, or the commemorative plaques in the UK, Holland and Germany.

 Building Research Establishment, Road Research Laboratory & Nant-y-Gro

 National Physics Laboratory